dhenwood/Dynamic-Wallpaper/README.md

 A short video of this in action can be found on [Vidcast](https://app.vidcast.io/share/23e1360f-2ef6-4fc5-a89c-9f4b5514f3e3)

 ## Setup
 In order to have the browser communicate to the video device, the [jsxapi library](https://github.com/cisco-ce/jsxapi) is used to establish a websocket connection through which, the device name, airplay/miracast support and calendar information is passed.
 In order establish this connection, the following steps are required on the video device.

 I will use the xAPI commands to set this up, however the same can be achived via the devices WebGUI or Control Hub.
-1. A local user account needs to be created with Integrator and User permissions. ```xCommand UserManagement User Add Role: Integrator Role: User Username: "dynamicWallpaper" Passphrase: "C!sco123"```
+1. A local user account needs to be created with only the User permissions required. ```xCommand UserManagement User Add Role: Integrator Role: User Username: "dynamicWallpaper" Passphrase: "C!sco123"```
 2. The video devices webview needs to trust the video device's self-signed certificate.
 This requires the AllowDeviceCertificate value to be set to True. ```xConfiguration WebEngine Features AllowDeviceCertificate: True``` Once this command has been applied, a **reboot of the device** is needed.

 ## Examples